prestsoftware/prest/docs/src/index.rst

      Text boxes with the  **Tip** label provide essential information about Prest's features.

 .. note::
-     Text boxes with the **Note** label provide supplementary information about a concept that is used in Prest.
+     Text boxes with the **Note** label provide supplementary information.

 .. toctree::
    :maxdepth: 2